sftpplus/sftpplus-docs/docs/events/events-ssh.rst

 :From version: 1.6.0
 :Description: None
 :Data:
-  :mode: Open mode requested for the file
+  :mode: Open mode requested for the file.

-  :path: Virtual path of the opened file.

   :requested_path: The path as it was requested by the client.